-A sensory friendly space typically comprises a room that is isolated from the main proceedings, its contents and set up may vary greatly, because each person with neurodivergent needs will likely have different sensory needs.

-If you wish to establish an exclusive sensory friendly space for your event and guests, the University of Wollongong has compiled some helpful information regarding what you should consider (location, furnishings, lighting, equipment and more) during planning here.
+A sensory friendly room will usually be isolated from the main proceedings.
+Its contents and set up may vary because each person with neurodivergent needs will have different sensory needs.
+If you wish to establish an exclusive sensory friendly space for your event and guests, the University of Wollongong has compiled some helpful information regarding what you should consider (location, furnishings, lighting, equipment and more).

-As a venue of choice for people with accessibility needs, ICC Sydney welcomes collaboration to help you develop a sensory friendly space for your event.
-Please discuss any sensory room needs with your helpful event planner who can assist with the identification of a suitable room, provision of basic furnishings such as tables, chairs and if required a couch or similar.
+ICC Sydney also welcomes collaboration to help you develop a sensory friendly space for your event.
+Please discuss any such needs with your event planner who can assist with the identification of a suitable room, provision of basic furnishings such as tables, chairs and if required a couch or similar.
 The event organiser is responsible for providing any toys, blankets, and accessories.
 It is recommended that you discuss any sensory friendly room needs early in your event planning process.

-If establishing a sensory friendly space for the exclusive use of your guests is not feasible, ICC Sydney's Quiet Room can be found on Level 3 of the Exhibition Centre, near the ICC Sydney Theatre (room E3.1).
-The quiet room provides a space to relax with basic furnishings, fresh drinking water and low lighting.
+If establishing a sensory friendly space for the exclusive use of your guests is not feasible, ICC Sydney maintains a standard Quiet Room.
+The standard quiet room provides a space to relax with basic furnishings, fresh drinking water and low lighting.
+Due to the dynamic nature of our venue, the location of the Quiet Room is subject to change.
+Please consult with our customer service team for more information on how to access the ICC Sydney Quiet Room during your event.

-5.11 SERVICE ANIMALS/GUIDE DOGS
+5.11 SERVICE ANIMALS / GUIDE DOG